Internal review

 • any scenario that is not covered by existing policies

-A compliance incident that involves information relating to a Canadian or to a person in Canada is called a privacy incident.
-A privacy incident is not the same as a material privacy breach, which has a greater privacy impact.
-CSE's policies operate in layers so that a single privacy incident is highly unlikely to result in a material privacy breach.
+An operational compliance incident involves information relating to a Canadian (IRtC) or to a person in Canada.
+An operational compliance incident involving IRtC is not the same as a material privacy breach, which has a greater privacy impact.
+CSE's policies operate in layers so that a single operational compliance incident involving IRtC is highly unlikely to result in a material privacy breach.

 An example of a privacy incident would be inadvertently failing to suppress Canadian identifying information in a foreign intelligence report.
-This scenario is a privacy incident, and the report would be immediately recalled, to mitigate the privacy impact.
+This example is considered an incident, and the report would be immediately recalled, mitigating the privacy impact.

-CSE reports its annual total of privacy incidents to the National Security and Intelligence Review Agency (NSIRA).
+CSE reports its annual privacy incidents to the National Security and Intelligence Review Agency.
 We also share this information with Canadians in our CSE annual reports.
 CSE reports material privacy breaches in its Privacy Act reports.

 Compliance training